 This is known as Davis’s Law.
 According to Farlex Free Dictionary, “Davis’s law is used in anatomy and physiology to describe how soft tissue models along imposed demands.
 It is the corollary to Wolff’s law, which applies to osseous tissue.”
 Davis’s law is a physiological principle stating that healing soft tissues always align themselves to resist mechanical stress under which they are placed.

-So, if you totally shut it down — with no stress at all for 2-3 months — when you start throwing again, your disorganized connective tissue is the most vulnerable to compromise.
-Combining disorganized connective tissue, unaddressed physical constraints, biomechanical inefficiencies, and poor preparation/ramp-up could create the perfect storm for tissue failure.
+Here’s another fact.
+Most guys who shutdown from throwing commit to an aggressive weight training program.
+Every time a muscle hypertrophies it presents a new coordinative demand.
+Remember when you were like 12 years old and you grew 6 inches in a month?
+Remember how awkward and uncoordinated you felt?
+Well, the same thing happens when you stop throwing and bury yourself in the gym.
+You lift, and you make your muscles bigger.
+Bigger muscles require a new coordination pattern.
+Maintaining that pattern with light throwing while you’re lifting keeps the tissue organized – both physiologically and neurologically.
+On the other hand, if you totally shut it down — with no stress at all for 2-3 months — when you start throwing again, your disorganized connective tissue is vulnerable to compromise.
+Combining disorganized, uncoordinated connective tissue, unaddressed physical constraints, biomechanical inefficiencies, and poor preparation/ramp-up could create the perfect storm for tissue failure.
 This would explain the rash of injuries we see early in spring training as guys are starting to get it going.

 Wouldn’t it be a better idea to implement an off-ramping/cool down period including a tapered cessation of pitching?
 Then you could continue with low intensity “throwing like” movements throughout the off-season to keep your connective tissue organized all winter.